Metazax/unicorn-fft/README.md

 # Important to clone recursive to get unicorn-hat lib!
 git clone --recursive https://github.com/daniel-j/unicorn-fft.git

+cd unicorn-fft

-# this compiles unicorn-fft and unicorn-hat lib.
-Use jsut make to build unicorn-fft
+# Compile unicorn-fft and unicorn-hat lib.
+Use just 'make' to build unicorn-fft
 make all
 ```
 You can then try the examples `examples/arecord.sh` and `examples/radio.sh`